 One solution is an emerging HPD technology called uniform (or "flat") attenuation.
 Uniform attenuation means the HPD is specially designed to reduce noise fairly evenly across a broad frequency range.
 These specialized HPDs generally utilize a sound filter ("HiFi dB reducer" in illustration at right) and acoustic resonance chamber to minimize the amount of high frequency attenuation.
 Combined with a moderate amount of noise reduction, a uniform-attenuation HPD preserves the frequency balance of sound.
 The result is that attenuated sounds have roughly the same quality as the original sounds, only quieter.
 And although these protectors are not hearing aids, by their design they typically improve communication capabilities for all, including those with hearing loss.
 OSHA states that workers with high frequency hearing loss may find uniform attenuation HPDs beneficial.
 Because of filtering limitations, most uniform attenuation HPDs are not appropriate for extreme noise environments such as work areas over 95 dBA.

-Figure 1 compares CavCom's uniform-attenuation EarzON® Universal to a traditional hearing protector and a "vented" earplug.
+Figure 1 compares a uniform-attenuation earplug to a traditional hearing protector and also a "vented" earplug.
 Notice how both the traditional and vented HPDs cut out more high pitch sounds than low frequencies.
-The EarzON® curve, however, shows fairly uniform noise reduction across a wider frequency range.
+The blue (uniform attenuation) curve, however, shows fairly flat noise reduction across a wider frequency range.
 This specialty earplug is designed to enhance sound quality and speech communication by preserving important high pitch sounds.

 Determining the "Right" Amount of Attenuation